Best time to visit The Comoros

 Why book an organised tour?“It is not impossible to organise yourself a trip to the Comoros, especially if you are looking at staying on Grande Comore only.
 However, things get trickier if you would like to visit other islands, too.
 Tourism is still very limited in the Comoros and little literature exists about the destination, so it is complex to arrange a tour without experience, and without speaking the official languages (English being spoken by two percent of the population).
 We have first-hand knowledge, have done all the ground research and know all about the awesome places to visit around the islands, so that you do not have to worry about it, you save valuable time and just grasp the best of your adventure.
 We also organise all the inland transportation and domestic flights, which are difficult and sometimes impossible to book ahead online.”

-More about Comoros
+More Comoros articles

 Despite the many highlights of this island nation – its fascinating mix of African, French and Arabic cultures, gorgeous scenery, idyllic beaches and rare wildlife – the Comoros sees barely any tourism.